NielsGamborg/webpack-vue/README.md

 # webpack-vue

-Playing with webpack, vue, components, vue-router and imports
+Playing with webpack, vue, vue-router and vuex

 ## Build Setup